carlosperate/Docs/docs/03_Advanced_Setup/01_Create_A_Bootable_MicroSD_Card_From_Sources.md

 ```

-NOTE: Be sure you’ re using the correct device filename; use of the wrong device identifier could result in the loss of all data on the Hard Drive of the host PC used.
+NOTE: Ensure you're using the correct device filename; use of the wrong device identifier could result in the loss of all data on the Hard Drive of the host PC used.

 Double check the filename of your device with command: